Lessons

 The interview gives us a chance to meet, discuss your goals and my teaching approach, and answer any questions you might have before committing to lessons.

 Lessons include piano technique, music theory, functional skills (reading music and playing by ear), expression, and performance.
-Students also have the opportunity to participate in studio classes, studio recitals, and music events hosted by the Music Teachers National Association.
+Students also have the opportunity to participate in studio classes/recitals and outside music events through the Music Teachers National Association.

 Lessons take place in my home studio, located in the Western Ave District of Oklahoma City.
 Surrounding neighborhoods include Nichols Hills, Crown Heights, Edgemere Heights, Putnam Heights, and Mesta Park.